techtek/miniMEMEsoftware/README.md

 Use these specific versions and dont update the libraries or it might result in errors.

-4. Change your wifi credentials add line 30
+4. Change your wifi credentials at line 30

 5. Upload to your board